 Student Eligibility Requirements:

 - Must be 4 years old by September 1st

 - Georgia resident – qualified to enroll in Pre K, Kindergarten or First grade is automatically eligible

 - Second grade and up must attend a Georgia public school for at least six weeks

 The enrollment and six-week public school attendance requirements shall be waived in the case of a student who:

 - Based on residence, would be assigned to be a low-performing school

-- Who is the subject of officially documented cases of school based physical violence or student related verbal abuse threatening physical harm
+- Documented cases of physical violence or verbal abuse threatening physical harm

 What is the maximum amount someone can donate to GaSSO in exchange for a Georgia education expense tax credit?

 - Married Filing Joint: $2,500